- Information on practice rooms and pianos for students and other Columbia affiliates.

 Professor Brad Garton (email@example.com), Departmental Adviser for General Studies, 2014-15.

 Current GS Music Majors who wish to pursue Departmental Honors (thesis project required in senior year) should read this page.

 The School of General Studies is a liberal arts school for students whose education since high school has been interrupted by at least a year.
 Its students earn either a Bachelor of Arts or a Bachelor of Science degree.
 In both cases, the majority of points of credit must be in liberal arts subjects.
 The School has a set of core courses and a distribution requirement, as well as departmental majors and minors.

 To learn more about the Music Major in General Studies, please visit this page.

 Departmental Honors and Independent Study

 Undergraduate Music majors in Columbia College and General Studies programs are eligible to compete for Departmental Honors.
 Only a small percentage of graduating seniors are eligible for honors (generally 10% in each school).
 A senior project or thesis is required.
-Please view this page of information and meet with the designated undergraduate adviser (Prof. Garton for CC; Prof. Gray for GS) in the spring of your junior year or very early in the fall of your senior year to discuss honors.
+Please view this page of information and meet with the designated undergraduate adviser (Prof. Garton) in the spring of your junior year or very early in the fall of your senior year to discuss honors.
 Departmental approval and specific honors research registration are required.
 All honors projects must have an individual faculty sponsor.